HyPerNT/Stonks/README.md

 In the future, I might include some way to act on those trades with a connected account for personal use, but I'm not very good at writing secure software, so use that at your own risk

 ### Approach
-Two pronged: Python and C, my favorite.
+Two pronged: Python and C/C++, my favorite.

-Python will handle most of the work I'm too lazy to implement in C. It will grab symbols and their prices and (hopefully) interface with some C code that will handle all of the analysis and calculation (for speed).
+Python will handle most of the work I'm too lazy to implement in C/C++.
+It will grab symbols and their prices and (hopefully) interface with some C code that will handle all of the analysis and calculation (for speed).
 Then based on what C thinks, python will act on it and throw $hitloads of more data at it.

 Then, python will handle the portfolio tracking and "trading".
 I might even have some matplotlib shenanigans going on to show how your portfolio evolves over time.